-Having a healthy set of teeth is not only important to alleviate your appearance, but it also can be a confidence-booster.
+Having a healthy set of teeth is not only important to alleviate your appearance, but it can also be a confidence-booster.
 But having that healthy pair of teeth is not easy to maintain, to say the least.
-For whatever reason it may be, almost of us have endured dental issues at least once in our lives.
+For whatever reason it may be, almost all of us have endured dental issues at least once in our lives.
 It could be due to tooth decay or an accident or some irregular shaping, we do get conscious about our teeth when they are far from ideal.

 Dental crowns and bridges are types of dental restoration that are built to encircle or cap a tooth or dental implant.
 Usually, they are bonded to the teeth by dental cement.
 Yes, you heard that right!
 They are cemented onto your existing teeth or implants.

 This means that they are very much different from other removable devices such as dentures, which you can take out to clean daily.
 Dental crowns and bridges can only be removed with the help of a dentist.

 To put it simply, they are fixed prosthetic devices.
 They are used to restore or replace a single tooth or several missing teeth.
 In the case of a single damaged or missing tooth, a dental crown functions as a replacement.
 Dental bridges, on the other hand, are used to replace several missing teeth.

 As we stated above, these prosthetic devices are bonded to your teeth by dental cement.
 Generally, the entire process begins with an experienced dentist taking a dental impression of your affected tooth/teeth.
 After this, the crown is fabricated and inserted into your mouth.